Introduction: Feeling Overwhelmed by Your Child’s ABA Report? You’re Not Alone

 If you’re wondering what this report means for your child or how to begin an ABA therapy program in Whitby or the Durham Region, our team at The Insight Clinic is here to support you.

-We’re happy to answer your questions, review your child’s assessment, and help you take the next step—at your pace.
+We’re happy to answer your questions, review your child’s assessment where appropriate, and help you consider the next step—at your pace.

 Below are 8 SEO-optimized FAQ questions and answers that align with the blog topic, support AI search visibility, and include your target keywords and Ontario context while staying warm and parent-friendly.